The Hidden Costs of Moving in 2023

-The booming housing market of 2021 has left many homebuyers feeling nostalgic as they fondly recall their past experiences with buying a home.
-Gone are the days of leisurely comparing homes across multiple visits, paying ask-price (or even getting a deal after the inspection), and a cadence that was tolerable.
-Nowadays, buyers are feeling frayed at the edges with the pace and high-stakes nature of real estate in 2021.
+The booming housing market of 2023 has left many homebuyers feeling nostalgic as they fondly recall their past experiences with buying a home.
+Gone are the days of leisurely comparing homes across multiple visits, paying ask-price (or even getting a deal after the home, termite, and well inspection), and a cadence that was tolerable.
+Nowadays, buyers are feeling frayed at the edges with the pace and high-stakes nature of real estate in 2023.
 Understandably, it can get a bit overwhelming and sometimes key points of the transition can inadvertently be placed on the backburner.

 One element of moving that I like to remind clients about is that they need to forecast appropriately for their upcoming moving expenses.
 With so much attention being placed on the sale price of the home you’re purchasing, many homeowners underestimate the financial costs of moving.
 That’s not to say they have neglected these costs, but they might not understand the market dynamics that are in-play this year and how those variances could cost them a premium.
 Below are some of the most common and overlooked costs of buying a home in San Diego.